Deformulation, study of the chemical composition of formulas or materials

 Our services

-We can carry out deformulation in a very large number of cases:
+We are able to carry out deformulation in a very large number of cases:

 Materials

-The deformation of materials makes it possible to determine their composition, facilitating the improvement of existing materials and the development of new products.
+The de-formulation of materials makes it possible to determine the composition of materials, thereby facilitating the improvement of existing materials and the development of new products.
 This analysis is essential in industries such as aerospace and automotive, where precise knowledge of materials contributes to performance and safety.

-Adhesive deformation helps to understand the chemical composition and adhesion properties of adhesives used in various industrial applications.
-This analysis is common for sectors such as construction and electronics, where optimal adhesion is required to ensure the durability and reliability of assemblies.
+The de-formulation of adhesives helps to understand the chemical composition and adhesion properties of adhesives used in various industrial applications.
+This analysis is common in sectors such as construction and electronics, where optimal adhesion is necessary to ensure the durability and reliability of assemblies.

-Mixture deformation involves the analysis of complex formulations to identify and quantify components.
+The de-formulation of mixtures involves analyzing complex formulations to identify and quantify the components.
 This technique is particularly useful in industries where compliance with safety standards and product innovation are priorities.

 Polymers

-Polymer deformation enables polymer materials to be analysed to reveal their structure and additives.
-This knowledge is essential in the plastics industry to develop products that are stronger, lighter and more environmentally friendly.
+The de-formulation of polymers makes it possible to analyze polymer materials in order to reveal their structure and additives.
+This knowledge is essential in the plastics industry to develop products that are stronger, lighter, and more environmentally friendly.

-By deforming varnishes, laboratories can discover the resins, plasticisers and other components used.
-This type of analysis supports industries by ensuring the quality and durability, in particular, of surface finishes.
+By de-formulating coatings, laboratories can discover the resins, plasticizers, and other components used.
+This type of analysis supports industries by ensuring quality and durability, particularly for surface finishes.

 Composite

-The deformation of composite materials helps to identify the matrices and reinforcements used, which is essential for sectors requiring high-performance materials, but also when lightness and strength are key characteristics.
+The de-formulation of composite materials helps identify the matrices and reinforcements used, which is essential for sectors requiring high-performance materials, as well as when lightness and strength are key characteristics.

 Competing product

-This type of reverse-engineering analysis enables companies to understand the formulations of competing products, providing an opportunity to optimise their own products or develop competitive alternatives.
+This reverse-engineering analysis enables companies to understand competitors' product formulations, offering an opportunity to optimize their own products or develop competitive alternatives.
 It is particularly valued in highly competitive sectors such as cosmetics and chemicals.

-The deformulation of active ingredients is essential for the pharmaceutical industry in particular, enabling the composition and mechanism of action of active substances to be understood.
-This analysis contributes to your innovation process and ensures regulatory compliance.
+The de-formulation of active ingredients is essential, especially for the pharmaceutical industry, as it makes it possible to understand the composition and mode of action of active substances.
+This analysis supports your innovation processes and ensures regulatory compliance.

 Pharmaceutical product

-The analysis of pharmaceutical products through deformation helps to identify excipients and active agents, essential for guaranteeing the efficacy and safety of medicines, thus meeting strict regulatory requirements.
+Analyzing pharmaceutical products through de-formulation helps identify excipients and active agents, which is essential to ensure the efficacy and safety of medicines, thereby meeting strict regulatory requirements.

 Elastomer

-The deformation of elastomers details the composition and properties of these flexible materials, used by industries where durability and adaptability are essential, such as automotive and seal manufacturing.
-This analysis enables formulations to be refined to improve characteristics such as elasticity and resistance to extreme environmental conditions.
+The de-formulation of elastomers details the composition and properties of these flexible materials used by industries where durability and adaptability are essential, such as automotive and gasket manufacturing.
+This analysis makes it possible to refine formulations to improve characteristics such as elasticity and resistance to extreme environmental conditions.

 Silicone

-Silicone deformation helps to identify the specific components and formulations of these versatile materials, which are essential for sectors requiring high performance and biocompatibility, such as medical and electronics.
-This analysis helps to optimise properties such as thermal resistance and flexibility, which are crucial to the development of safe, durable products.
-It also supports innovation and continuous improvement in silicone applications.
+The de-formulation of silicone makes it possible to identify the components and specific formulations of these versatile materials, which is essential for sectors requiring high performance and biocompatibility, such as medical and electronics.
+This analysis helps optimize properties such as thermal resistance and flexibility, which are crucial for developing durable and safe products.
+It therefore supports innovation and continuous improvement in silicone applications.

 Rubber